Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

 🎯

-Suggests TEF and Vulnerability ranges calibrated to ICT asset criticality and threat actor profiles (Cyber), or to business process type and Basel Event Type category (OR).
+Suggests annual scenario-frequency and loss-materialisation likelihood ranges calibrated to ICT asset criticality and threat actor profiles (Cyber), or to business process type and Basel Event Type category (OR).
 Confidence levels and value bands signal where human judgement is most needed.

 🌍